eastgenomics/eggd_apheleia/README.md

 Predicts the potential presence or absence of partial tandem duplications (PTDs) in the KMT2A gene, for samples processed via the Uranus workflow for somatic variant calling in haematological oncology cases.

+Please note that this output is not currently validated for clinical use, and is provided for research use only.

 ## Approach

 Given the file ID for a sample's exon-level Athena output, the app extracts mean coverage values for specific KMT2A exons and uses them to calculate four ratios: